hackiftekhar/IQAudioRecorderController/README.md

 ## LICENSE

-Distributed under the MIT License.
+Distributed under the MIT license.
+See ``LICENSE`` for more information.

 ## Contributions